 Retention of Your Information.
 We retain your information for as long as required to satisfy the purpose for which it is collected and used (for example, for the time necessary for us to provide you with customer service, answer queries or resolve technical problems), unless a longer period is required or permitted by law, such as to fulfill our legal obligations or to establish, protect, or defend legal claims.

 Collection of Data and Transfer Outside the United States.
-Canoo is a company based in the United States.
-The Site is controlled and operated from the United States; however information collected about you or your use of our products or services may be collected, stored and processed in any country where we have facilities or in which we engage service providers.
+Canoo is a company headquartered in the United States.
+The Site is primarily controlled and operated from the United States (unless you are accessing the Site from outside of the United States, in which case the Site may be localized for your jurisdiction); however information collected about you or your use of our products or services may be collected, stored and processed in any country where we have facilities or in which we engage service providers.
 Some of these jurisdictions, including the United States, may not provide an equivalent level of data protection as your home jurisdiction.
 When we transfer and process information about you or your use of our products or services to other countries, we will protect it as described in this Policy and in accordance with local law, including, where applicable, the more stringent standards set forth in certain jurisdictions such as the European Economic Area (EEA).
 By using the Site, you acknowledge and consent to any such transfer, storage, or use of information to countries outside of your country of residence, including the United States.
 We will endeavor to take steps to ensure that your information receives an adequate level of protection in the jurisdictions in which we process it, including through appropriate written data processing terms and/or data transfer agreements.
 If you are in the EEA, you may have the right to obtain details about the mechanism under which your information is transferred to a third country.
 For more information about these transfer mechanisms, please contact us as set out in the Contact Information section below.